olilanz/ai-yue-gp/README.md

 # YuE AI Song Composer for the GPU Poor (YuEGP)

-Containerised version of the YuEGP music generator.
-It is based on the YuE project, with deepmeepbeep's optimizations for the GPU-poor.
-It lets you run a quantized version of the full model on your smaller GPU, e.g. with 12GB of VRAM or even less.
+Containerized version of the YuEGP music generator.
+It is based on the YuE project, with deepmeepbeep's optimizations for GPU-poor environments.
+It allows you to run a quantized version of the full model on smaller GPUs, such as those with 12GB of VRAM or less.

-Currently, only NVIDIA CPU's are supported, as the code relies on CUDA for the processing.
+Currently, only NVIDIA CPUs are supported, as the code relies on CUDA for processing.

-The container is contains all dependencies, i.e. batteries included.
-Though, during start-up it will acquire the latest model and code from [deepmeepbeep's repo](https://github.com/deepbeepmeep/YuEGP) and the latest xcodec-mini-inference model from [Huggingface](https://huggingface.co/m-a-p/xcodec_mini_infer).
+The container includes all dependencies, meaning it is "batteries included."
+However, during startup, it will acquire the latest model and code from [deepmeepbeep's repo](https://github.com/deepbeepmeep/YuEGP) and the latest xcodec-mini-inference model from [Huggingface](https://huggingface.co/m-a-p/xcodec_mini_infer).

-## Disk size and startup time
+## Disk Size and Startup Time

-The container consumes considerable disk space for storage of the AI models.
-On my setup I observe 7GB for the docker image itself, plus 27GB for cached data.
-Building the cache will happen the first time when you start the container.
-That can easily take 20 minutes or more.
-After that any restart should be faster.
+The container consumes considerable disk space for storing the AI models.
+On my setup, I observe 7GB for the Docker image itself, plus 27GB for cached data.
+Building the cache occurs the first time you start the container, which can easily take 20 minutes or more.
+After that, any restart should be faster.

-It may be advisable to store the cache outside of the conatiner, e.g. by mounting a volume to /workspace.
+It may be advisable to store the cache outside of the container, for example, by mounting a volume to /workspace.

 ## Variables

-YUEGP_PROFILE: Dependent on your evailable hardware, i.e. VRAM (default: 1).
+YUEGP_PROFILE: Dependent on your available hardware, specifically VRAM (default: 1).
  - 1: Fastest model, but requires 16GB or more.
  - 2: Undefined/undocumented.
  - 3: Slower, up to 12GB VRAM.